Updated: 10/28/20 | October 28th, 2020

 - You won’t get reimbursed if the problem happened because you were reckless (how “reckless” is defined is a matter up to each company).

 - Pre-existing conditions or general check-ups.
 For example, if you have diabetes and need to buy more insulin, you won’t be covered.
 If you want to go see a doctor for a general check-up, you aren’t covered either.

-- Your theft coverage won’t cover you if you left something in plain sight or unattended.
+- Your theft coverage won’t cover you if you left something unattended.